ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 : the suberror code for this particular DNS filtering.
 This field is optional.

 o: (organization)
-: UTF-8-encoded human-friendly name of the organization that filtered this particular DNS query.
+: 'UTF-8'-encoded human-friendly name of the organization that filtered this particular DNS query.
 This field is optional.

-New JSON names can be defined in the IANA registry introduced in ({{IANA-Names}}).
+New JSON names can be defined in the IANA registry introduced in {{IANA-Names}}.
 Such names MUST consist only of lower-case ASCII characters, digits, and hyphens (that is, Unicode characters U+0061 through 007A, U+0030 through U+0039, and U+002D).
 Also, these names MUST be 63 characters or shorter and it is